All Episodes

 Thank you.

-They have no homes to go back to and the IFCJ they are on the ground.
+They have no homes to go back to.

-They're providing all the humanitarian assistance possible food, water, medicines, clothing, shelter you name it.
+They're providing all the humanitarian assistance possible, food, water, medicines, clothing, shelter, you name it.

-They're also building bomb shelters in anticipation of the likely next attack and whatever you can do to help in this mission to help Israel in their time of need as they've been fighting for their very survival is beyond appreciative especially at a time where we see rising virulent hatred, anti-Semitism.
+And whatever you can do to help in this mission to help Israel in their time of need as they've been fighting for their very survival is beyond appreciative, especially at a time where we see rising virulent hatred, anti-Semitism.

-You know the people that would blame Israel for this is remarkable to me.
+You know, the people that would blame Israel for this is remarkable to me.

-Anyway, please help the IFCJ the need is great.
+Anyway, please help the IFCJ.

 Just go to ifcj.org.